Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests

-In this section, we show that on $\Delta$-regular trees the classes $\baire$ and $\local(O(\log(n)))$ are the same.
+In the last two sections, we show that on $\Delta$-regular forests the classes $\baire$ and $\local(O(\log(n)))$ are the same.
 At first glance, this result looks rather counter-intuitive.
-This is because in finite $\Delta$-regular trees every vertex can see a leaf of distance $O(\log(n))$, while there are no leaves at all in an infinite $\Delta$-regular tree.
-However, there is an intuitive reasons why these classes are the same: in both setups there is a technique to decompose an input graph into a hierarchy of subsets, see \cref{subsubsec:baire} and \cref{subsec:LOCAL}.
-Furthermore, the existence of a solution that is defined inductively with respect to these decompositions can be characterized by the same combinatorial condition of Bernshteyn \cite{Bernshteyn_work_in_progress}.
+This is because in finite $\Delta$-regular forests every vertex can see a leaf at distance $O(\log(n))$, while there are no leaves at all in an infinite $\Delta$-regular tree.
+However, there is an intuitive reason why these classes are the same: in both setups there is a technique to decompose an input graph into a hierarchy of subsets, see \cref{subsubsec:baire} and \cref{subsec:LOCAL}.
+Furthermore, the existence of a solution that is defined inductively with respect to these decompositions can be characterized by the same combinatorial condition of Bernshteyn.

 \paragraph{Combinatorial Condition -- $\ell$-full Set} In both structural decompositions we need to extend a partial coloring along paths that have their endpoints colored from the inductive step.
-The precise formulation of the combinatorial condition that captures this demand was extracted by Bernshteyn \cite{Bernshteyn_work_in_progress}.
+The precise formulation of the combinatorial condition that captures this demand was extracted by Bernshteyn.
 He proved that it characterizes the class $\baire$ for Cayley graphs of virtually free groups.
-Note that this class contains, e.g., $\Delta$-regular trees with a proper edge $\Delta$-coloring.
+Note that this class contains, e.g., $\Delta$-regular forests with a proper edge $\Delta$-coloring.

+\begin{definition} A \emph{spiky $\Delta$-path} is a finite $\Delta$-regular tree $P$, so that $(V(P),E(P))$ is a path. \end{definition} Observe that, up to isomorphism there is only one such path for each given length.